opsimathically/stringtools/README.md

 # stringtools

-These tools have been cannibalized from a number of my internal projects and consolidated here.
+These tools have been cannibalized from a number of my internal projects and have been consolidated here.
 All functions exported work directly with strings, and are designed to provide some arbitrary string behavior.
-While network/url based analysis are based on strings, we decided to include those types of tools in the nettools library instead whereas this library is strictly basic string operations.

 ## Install